Admissions & Program FAQs

 All tuition assistance information will be treated as highly confidential.
 Only the Tuition Assistance Committee will see this information, and only the Committee and the Business Office will see the actual award amount.
 Faculty members are not privy to any financial submittals, nor are they aware of which families receive tuition assistance.

-Saint Mark’s uses the calculations provided by FAST, a third-party, as a starting point in determining the demonstrated need of a family.
+Saint Mark’s uses the calculations provided by Clarity, a third-party, as a starting point in determining the demonstrated need of a family.
 Demonstrated need is the difference between the cost of education at Saint Mark’s School and a family’s expected contribution to that education.
-Factors considered include the information provided in the FAST application, tax forms, the number of children in tuition-charging schools, as well as extenuating circumstances.
+Factors considered include the information provided in the Clarity application, tax forms, the number of children in tuition-charging schools, as well as extenuating circumstances.
 Additional criteria are used for those who are self-employed or own a business, or if there is a non-working parent and all children are of school age.
 There are circumstances in which a family might be exempt from the policy of imputing a salary for a non-working parent, such as caring for a disabled or elderly parent, or staying home with an infant or toddler.

-The Tuition Assistance Committee uses the FAST methodology as a basis for its determination of what a family might reasonably expect to contribute toward educational expenses.
+The Tuition Assistance Committee uses the Clarity methodology as a basis for its determination of what a family might reasonably expect to contribute toward educational expenses.
 The total amount available from a family for education costs considers all children attending tuition-charging schools, through the undergraduate level.
 Saint Mark’s expects that a family requesting aid from Saint Mark’s will also apply for aid at all other tuition-charging schools.

 Yes, both parents will need to submit completed forms and tax information.
 All financial information is kept strictly confidential, and at no time will one party have access to the other’s information.
 If a parent is no longer involved in the life of a child in any way, please speak directly with the Chief Financial Officer.
 Saint Mark’s awards a single grant to the student; it is the responsibility of the parents to determine a payment schedule.
 Questions regarding payment schedules can be directed to the Accounting Manager in the Business Office.

-Current families who are receiving tuition assistance can expect to receive a similar grant each year if the financial analysis from FAST, income, and assets remains the same.
+Current families who are receiving tuition assistance can expect to receive a similar grant each year if the financial analysis from Clarity, income, and assets remains the same.
 However, every family must reapply for tuition assistance each year and meet all of the stated deadlines.
 If the current financial picture for the family changes, the tuition assistance award may be adjusted based on the updated information.
 Families who file late applications will be reviewed and awarded aid based on remaining funds and may not be awarded assistance based on demonstrated financial need.

 Saint Mark’s realizes that some families experience unexpected temporary financial stresses, due to the sudden loss of a job, family illness, unexpected medical expenses, or other circumstances.
 Families are strongly encouraged to contact the Chief Financial Officer or Accounting Manager as soon as it becomes apparent that there is a change in circumstance.
 The Business Office is happy to work with families to develop a temporary payment plan during a time of difficulty.
 We are unable to help if we are unaware of the changes in a family’s financial situation.